The Public Woman: DVD releases

 The film had its English-speaking debut on DVD in late 2008, when new label Mondo Vision released the film as its debut title.
 The disc features a commentary from Andrzej Żuławski and a video interview, where he discusses Polish cinema and the film's production.
-The film is also available on DVD from LCJ Editions in France, IVC in Japan, and Minerva Pictures in Italy, but lack these extras.
+The film is also available on DVD, blu-ray and 4K from LCJ Editions in France, IVC in Japan, and Minerva Pictures in Italy, but lack these extras.